rushmaparajuli39/Methods-Tools-Group5/README.md

 * Users can not continue unless they log in,  and that they have the option to terminate if they don't want to log in.

-* User must be able to interact with all things, shop, and manage their account once logged in.
+* once logged in, user must be able to interact with all things, shop, and manage their account.

-* Projects must be able to store data while the program isn't running
+* Projects must be able to store data while the program isn't running.

 *************************************************************************************************************************************************************